nmalwinka/nmalwinka.github.io/_pages/About.md

 author_profile: true
 ---

-I am a bioinformatician with 7.5 years of experience in collaborative research and NGS data analysis.
+I am a senior bioinformatician with 7.5 years of experience in collaborative research and NGS data analysis.
 With deep extensive experience in scientific research and bioinformatics, I am uniquely positioned to integrate and consult on both areas of wet lab and dry lab research.
 My passion is seeing scientific advances benefiting the world.

-In mu current role, I am providing bioinformatics expertise, leading projects and people at the Functional Genomics Centre, Cancer Research Horizons, Cambridge, UK.
+In mu current role, I am providing bioinformatics expertise, leading projects and people at the **Functional Genomics Centre, Cancer Research Horizons, Cambridge, UK**.

 Among my role responsibilities are: